oskardudycz/event-driven.io/content/posts/2026-07-20--throw-result-or-neither/index.en.md

 ## **Several decisions on one stream**

-You may be wondering why I added middleware, which sounds poshy for a simple filtering.
-But let’s discuss one more scenario: a batch import from the external e-commerce system.
+You may be wondering why I added middleware, which sounds posh for simple filtering.
+But let's discuss one more scenario: a batch import from the external e-commerce system.

-A batch import often contains records for many business objects.
-Passing the complete list of them to one command handler would be the wrong boundary here: each cart has its own stream and its own concurrency check.
+A batch import often contains the contents of multiple shopping carts.
+Passing all of them to one command handler would be the wrong boundary here: each cart has its own stream and its own concurrency check.

-A single imported record can still require several operations on one aggregate.
-Suppose the shop imports draft carts from an external sales channel.
-One import file contains many carts, while each cart record contains several product lines.
-The importer handles the records separately, but all lines from one record target the same shopping-cart stream.
+Even a single imported shopping cart can still require several operations.
+Especially if we're trying to deduce what has happened to a shopping cart in the external system, or we should add some specific operations on top (e.g., discounts, etc.).

-The integration contract requires the imported cart to match the source record.
-If one line is unavailable or the record exceeds the cart limit, storing the remaining lines would create a partial cart that exists in neither system.
-The importer therefore translates the lines into commands, but we’d like to handle them as one atomic transaction.
+The common scenario for imports is translating state changes (e.g., products in the shopping cart) into commands.
+This gives at least a chance to make our domain context meaningful.
+Not perfect, but we've got to save ourselves sometimes.

-We could map a line of items to the sequence of our business logic:
+After translation, we may end up with a sequence of granular business operations.
+The mapping could look like that:

 ```typescript
 const importCartCommands: AddProductItem[] = importedCart.productItems.map(